davidgasquez/handbook/Resolving Disagreement.md

 ![[Quotes#^448662]]

-We should be arguing in a constructive fashion: treating arguments as an opportunity to [[Learning|expand knowledge]], finding points of disagreement, and collaborating towards a common truth.
+We should be arguing in a constructive fashion: treating arguments as an opportunity to [[Learning|expand knowledge]], finding points of disagreement, and [[Coordination|collaborating]] towards a common truth.
 A few assumptions are required to have a successfully disagreement:

 - Epistemic humility.
 "It's possible that I might be the one who's wrong here".
 - Arguments are not soldiers.
 Most people go into debate with a war-like mentality, they feel they must fly the flag for all points that their side supports, regardless of how much they actually agree with them.